Creating a Sacred Space

 A personal sanctuary doesn’t require a large room; it only requires intention.
 When choosing objects for your space, look for those that carry a quiet weight of meaning:

-- Light and Scent: A single beeswax candle or a bundle of incense to signal to the senses that the pace of life is changing.
+- The ritual of lighting a single beeswax candle or a bundle of incense.
+This acts as a sensory cue to your brain that the pace of life is changing and stillness has begun.

 “An altar is more than a collection of objects; it is a space infused with the history of your own quiet moments.”